clowne-rb/clowne/docs/include_association.md

 # => <#User...
 ```

-**Notice: if custom cloner is not defined, clowne tries to find default cloner and use it.
-(PostCloner for previous example)**
+**NOTE**: if custom cloner is not defined, Clowne tries to infer the [implicit cloner](implicit_cloner.md).

-## Include multiple association
+## Include multiple associations

-It's possible to include multiple associations at once with default options and scope
+You can include multiple associations at once too:

 ```ruby
 class User < ActiveRecord::Base